groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

 ---
 id: convert-pdf
 url: conversion/java/convert/pdf
-title: Convert PDF files in Java
+title: Convert PDF files
-linkTitle: Convert PDF
+linkTitle: PDFs
 weight: 10
-description: "This article demonstrates how to convert PDF to Word, Excel, PowerPoint and image formats with couple Java code lines and GroupDocs.Conversion for Java."
+description: "This article demonstrates how to convert PDF to Word, Excel, PowerPoint and image formats with GroupDocs.Conversion for Java."
 keywords: Convert from PDF, Convert to PDF, Convert to PDF/A
 productName: GroupDocs.Conversion for Java
 toc: True